Tukutuku

 Tukutuku panelling is a distinctive art form of the Māori people of New Zealand, a traditional latticework used to decorate meeting houses (wharenui).
-Other names are tuitui and arapaki.
-Tukutuku flank the posts around the edge of the wharenui, the posts are usually carved and represent ancestors.
+Other names are Tuitui and Arapaki.
+Tukutuku flank the posts around the edge of the wharenui; the posts are usually carved and represent ancestors.
 The patterns of tukutuku have symbolic meanings.

 Tukutuku are made with various materials.
 One description is vertical rods of toetoe stalks, with wooden slats across.
 These slats are held in place with knotting or weaving that forms a decorative pattern.
-The materials for this weaving are narrow strips of kiekie or harakake, some died black and the coastal plant pingao as yellow colour.
+The materials for this weaving are narrow strips of kiekie or harakeke, some died black and the coastal plant pingao as yellow colour.
 The traditional skills of tukutuku are held mostly within the Māori women weaving community alongside other Māori traditional weaving techniques as the skills of whakaīro (carving) are mostly held within the Māori men carving community.
-Tukutuku for a wharenui are designed alongside the tohunga whakairo (the master carver) as they have in mind the relationship to the other elements of the carvings and kōwhaiwhai to compliment each other.
+Tukutuku for a wharenui are designed alongside the tohunga whakairo (master carver) as they have in mind the relationship to the other elements of the carvings and kōwhaiwhai to complement each other.